 It glitters among the mountains just 50 kilometres north of Milan – the ideal gateway with three airports and fast train connections throughout the continent.
-Lake Como is shaped like an inverted capital ‘Y’ with each branch surrounded by beautiful Alpine peaks topping 2500 metres in places, the highest peaks surrounding the northern tip of the lake.
+Lake Como forms an inverted ‘Y’ shape, with each branch surrounded by beautiful Alpine peaks, topping 2500 metres in places.
+The highest peaks surrounding the northern tip of the lake.
 It’s nice.
 Like, seriously nice.
 One of those places you hear about often, and then wonder if it lives up to the hype, and then go there and are like… yup, fair play, this is nice.

 The undeniable beauty of the region is another pull, and views from the various trails are jaw dropping.
 Woods and pastures surround ancient stone villages, with snow-clad peaks above and the inky blue lake below: the scenery is nothing short of epic.
 Add in hearty mountain fare and a balmy microclimate – what’s not to love?